Healthy Footnotes

 A Deep Dive Into Athlete’s Foot

 The ringworm fungus that leads to athlete’s foot causes a rash-like skin disorder.
-Usually, this rash presents along the webbed skin between the toes, though it can also infect the tops, soles, and heels of your feet, depending on the type of infection.
+Usually, this rash presents along the webbed skin between the toes, though it can also infect the tops, soles, and heels of your feet, depending on the type of foot infection.
 Wherever the site of infection, the rash itself may cause:

 Athlete’s foot can also cause blisters which may or may not be filled with fluid, as well as painful open sores.
 Athlete’s foot can also change the texture of the infected skin, causing it to become dry, cracked, or scaly.
 In some cases, athlete’s foot can lead to foul foot odors.